 Before examining the responsibilities and training incumbent upon a health director, a description of the scope of the health department in and outside the U.S. provides a base for comparison.
 The types of programs organized by a local health department depend on the region or country in which they are found.
 Programs may be unsophisticated if their purpose is simply to ensure that children are immunized, potable water is provided and waste is properly removed, as is typical of many developing countries.
 In most urban areas of the United States and Western Europe however, local health departments have divisions devoted to administration, technical support, environmental services, nursing, health education, and planning and clinical services.
-In addition to these typical public health programs, a department may also manage mental health and medical care services, as well as hospitals and nursing homes (Los Angeles & Chicago for example) .
+In addition to these typical public health programs, a department may also manage mental health and medical care services, as well as hospitals and nursing homes (Los Angeles & Chicago for example).
 Finally, the department may also provide primary medical services to underserved populations.
 The detailed scope of these programs is discussed in chapters 7 through 9.
 The British NHS and The Canadian National Health System have spent considerable time and effort planning their programs, and ensuring universal access.
-The Virginia Department of Health's Website shows program responsibilities similar to those of the majority of the U.S. State Health Departments.
-In the last 12 months the national Association of city and County health officials has started local health department accreditation programs.
+Visit the Virginia Department of Health's website and look at the Strategic Plan which shows program responsibilities similar to those of the majority of the U.S. State Health Departments.
+In the last few years, the National Association of City and County Health Officials has started local health department accreditation programs.